For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Unlike most steamers, which are usually oval-shaped, this one is basically a perfect circle (hence the "compact" part).
 However, we'd argue that it's still more than big enough as you can pile up the food within each of the baskets (which are also stackable for easy storage).

-You pick one up for just over £20.
-When we tried one for ourselves, we were delighted to find that it also came with a rice tray included – perfect if you struggle to make rice that isn't horribly soggy or chewy.
+You can get one for under £25.
+When we tried one for ourselves, we were delighted that it also came with a rice tray included – perfect if you struggle to make rice that isn't soggy or chewy.

-As well as cooking your veg and rice to perfection, you can also use it to steam fishmeat and, as we did, gyozas too.
+As well as cooking your veg and rice to perfection, you can also use it to steam fishmeat and, as we did, gyozas.

 If you want something even more compact, we're big fans of the Sistema microwave steamer pots.
 Minimal washing up, minimal storage space, minimal effort – ideal.